 The first step is to assessforaresponse.

-Shout for help: This is absolutely essential, as you will not be able to effectively assess and treat the patient alone.
+If there is no response from the patient you need to shout for help.
+This is absolutely essential, as you will not be able to effectively assess and treat the patient alone.

 Position the patient and inspect the airway